davidayo-com/gemini-ai-davidayo/README.md

 This quickstart guide will help you integrate the Gemini API into your web app.

+## Introduction
+Welcome to the project!
+For more information and resources, [visit Davidayo](https://www.davidayo.com/).

 ## Prerequisites

 This guide assumes that you're familiar with using JavaScript to develop web apps.
 It is framework-independent.